adamws/kicad-git/README.md

 to PCM repository list.

 > [!WARNING]
-> This plugin requires `git citool` to be installed, on some systems it is
+> By default, this plugin uses [`git citool`](https://git-scm.com/docs/git-citool).
-> distributed as part of the git suite.
+> On most systems it is distributed as part of the git suite.
 > On macOS it might be required to install it separately with `brew install git-gui`

 ## How to use?